 Your information is also accessible to the recruitment system provider, who will only access your data if it is necessary for the performance of their roles to enable the effective operation of the recruitment system.

-Cambridge City Council will share your data with third parties if your application for employment is successful and it makes you an offer of employment.
-The Council will then:
+We will share your data with third parties if your application for employment is successful and it makes you an offer of employment.
+We will then:

 - Share your data with former employers to obtain references for you.

 - Obtain criminal records checks from the Disclosure and Barring Service or Disclosure Scotland (only for posts that require these checks).